+The field of play should have the following dimensions:

+- Length 50 yd (45.75 m)

+- 4.1 Additional end zones 10 yd (9.15 m)

+- Width 25 yd (22.90 m)

-4.1 The field of play should have the following dimensions: Length 50 yd (45,75 m), additional end zones 10 yd (9,15 m), width 25 yd (22,90 m).
-Total required space for one field including safety area is 76 yd (69,55 m) x 31 yd (28,40 m).
+- Total required space for one field including safety area is 76 yd (69.55 m) x 31 yd (28.40 m).

-- 4.2 If the ball is spotted within the no run zone only passing plays are permitted. - 4.3 Field equipment should consist of endzone pylons in the front and back corners of each endzone, cones to mark out the 5-yard line 10-yard spot and halfway line to create the sidelines.
+4.2 If the ball is spotted within the no run zone only passing plays are permitted.

+pylons in the front and back corners of each4.3 endzone, cones to mark out the 5-yard line10-yard spot and halfway line to create the sidelines.

+Field equipment should consist of endzone

+5 SCORING

-- 5.1 A touchdown is scored when a player has possession of the ball in the endzone by crossing the line with the ball or catching the ball in the endzone.
-A touchdown awards 6 points. - 5.2.1 Point After Touchdown (PAT): Following a touchdown, the scoring team can select either a one or a two-point PAT attempt.
+A touchdown is scored when a player has possession of the ball in the endzone by touchdown, the scoring team can select either a one or a two-point PAT attempt.
 A one-point PAT is taken from the 5-yard line and must be a passing play.
 If the attempt is successful one point is awarded.
 A two-point PAT is taken from the 10-yard line and can be either a run or a pass play.
+If the attempt is successful two points are awarded.

+5.1 crossing the line with the ball or catching the ball in the endzone.
+Six points are awarded for a touchdown.

+Point After Touchdown (PAT): Following a

-If the attempt is successful two points are awarded. - 5.2.2 During a PAT attempt, should the defending team intercept the ball they can progress it and attempt to score.
-Should the interception be returned to the endzone 2 points are awarded from a 1- or 2-point attempt. - 5.2.3 A PAT is always a standalone play.
-Regardless of PAT outcome, play resumes from the 5-yard line. - 5.3 Should the ball carrier have their flag pulled, fumble the football, or step out of bounds in their own endzone, a safety is awarded to the defending team.
-This also occurs if the snap goes out the back of the endzone.
-A safety is worth 2 points. - 5.4 Once a team has a 28-point advantage the game is ruled complete and the game will continue as a scrimmage with no score being added. - 5.5 Forfeits are recorded as a 28-0 win in the favour of the winning team.
+During a PAT attempt, should the defending team intercept the ball they can progress it and attempt to score.
+Should the interception be returned to the endzone 2 points are awarded from a 1- or 2-point attempt.

+A PAT is always a standalone play.

+5.2.3 Regardless of PAT outcome, play resumes from the 5-yard line.

+- A safety will be awarded to the defending team should a player in possession of the ball, whilst in their own endzone, fumble the football, have their flag pulled, or step out of bounds.
+A safety will also be awarded should the snap go out of the endzone.
+Two points are awarded for a safety. - Once a team has a 28-point advantage the game is ruled complete and the game will continue as a scrimmage with no score being added. - 5.5 Forfeits are recorded as a 28-0 win in the favour of the winning team.

+6 TIMINGS AND TIE BREAKERS